mooreds/docs-1/docs/connectors/aws-ec2-container-registry-documentation.md

 **Type:** ARRAY

-#### maxResults

-The maximum number of repository results returned by DescribeImages in paginated output.
-When this parameter is used, DescribeImages only returns maxResults results in a single page along with a nextToken response element.
-The remaining results of the initial request can be seen by sending another DescribeImages request with the returned nextToken value.
-This value can be between 1 and 1000.
-If this parameter is not used, then DescribeImages returns up to 100 results and a nextToken value, if applicable.
-This option cannot be used when you specify images with imageIds.

-**Type:** INTEGER

-#### nextToken

-The nextToken value returned from a previous paginated DescribeImages request where maxResults was used and the results exceeded the value of that parameter.
-Pagination continues from the end of the previous results that returned the nextToken value.
-This value is null when there are no more results to return.
-This option cannot be used when you specify images with imageIds.

-**Type:** STRING

 #### registryId

 The AWS account ID associated with the registry that contains the repository in which to describe images.
 If you do not specify a registry, the default registry is assumed.

-**Type:** STRING

-#### target

-The actual name of the AWS API call.
-Do not replace the default value.

 **Type:** STRING